 They should replace Mr. Toads Wild Ride with either a Alladin [sic: Aladdin], Moana, or a Beauty and the Beast ride at Disneyland :):):):)

-Not to mention, with the technology we have in this day and age, a reimagined Mr. Toad’s Wild Ride could become a draw for Guests.
+With today’s technology, a reimagined Mr. Toad’s Wild Ride could become a draw for Guests.

 Frozen Ever After at Disney World’s EPCOT, for example, uses state-of-the-art animatronics to bring Anna, Elsa, Olaf, and friends to life where the dated Maelstrom ride once resided.